 5. Prevent wrinkles

 According to Schultz, a soft surface with less friction causes less skin pulling than a cotton pillowcase.
 Sleeping on our side/face causes 'crush wrinkles,' which may be reduced by sleeping on silk?
 Studies show that rubbing and turning leads to skin wrinkles, but a silky smooth surface can overcome this impact over time.

 At night, you spend a lot of time on your pillowcase.
 Your hair does not come into touch with any other material for as long as your pillowcase.
 Consequently, the qualities of the material used in your pillowcase are important for attractive and healthy hair.
 One of the qualities that make silk pillowcases an intelligent investment in your hair's attractiveness is their ability to wick away moisture.
 Silk can absorb up to 30% of its weight in moisture - in your case, sweat - while remaining dry.
 Humidity is pushed away from your hair so you may sleep easily and keep your hair great longer.

 Silk's chemical-free nature is one of its many appealing characteristics.
 Our 100% mulberry silk is manufactured in a chemical-free atmosphere in a regulated setting.
 Manito silkworms are produced in chemical plants, whereas cotton pillowcases are fed mulberry leaves grown without pesticides or other chemicals.

 3. Silk Pillowcases are Non-Irritating

 Cotton pillows have a rougher texture that can break, knot and matt your hair and become curly as you rest and change.
 Indifference to cotton, a silk pillowcase has perfectly soft textures.
 That implies you do not irritate your hair automatically by relaxing on a silk pillowcase.
-More notably, silk fibers, 96% amino acids and 4% fatty and waxy fibers have the same structure as human hair.
+More notably, silk fibers, 96% amino acids and 4% fatty and waxy fibers have the same structure as human hair or braid wigs.